shsack/heat_2D/README.md

 ```

-This will generate an mp4 file that shows the time evolution of the heat.
+This will generate the `heat_evolution.mp4`  file that shows the time evolution of the heat.
 ![](heat.gif)